IDMNYU/IdeationPrototypingFA19_McDermott/week08.md

 AKA Get your @#$% together deadline.
 Withdraw deadline is November 5th

--Pictures of sketchbook online
+*Pictures of sketchbook online
--Contant Output update
+*Contant Output update
--All assignments documented and online
+*All assignments documented and online